Cornwall, New York: Education

-Cornwall has a public school district that serves about 3,000 students in four schools: Cornwall Elementary School, Willow Avenue Elementary School, Cornwall Central Middle School, and Cornwall Central High School.
+Cornwall has a public school district that serves about 3,000 students in five schools: Cornwall Elementary School, Willow Avenue Elementary School, Cornwall-on-Hudson Elementary School, Cornwall Central Middle School, and Cornwall Central High School.
 The district offers various academic programs and extracurricular activities.

 Cornwall also has two private schools: New York Military Academy (NYMA) and Storm King School.
 NYMA is a coeducational boarding school for grades 7-12 that offers a military-style education with an emphasis on leadership, character, and academics.
 NYMA was founded in 1889 and has produced notable alumni such as Donald Trump, Stephen Sondheim, and John Gotti Jr. Storm King School is a coeducational boarding and day school for grades 8-12 that offers a college preparatory curriculum with an emphasis on arts, sciences, and global citizenship.
 Storm King School was founded in 1867 and has produced notable alumni such as Whiting Willauer, Robert Torricelli, Walter Reade, Jack Hemingway, Cara Castronuova, Wally Pfister, and Balazs Szabo.